 And now it was he who watched her, with a gaze so fixed that she felt it in every nerve.
 Suddenly he shrugged his shoulders and moved to the seat opposite hers.
 She drew back her skirt as if from contamination.
 Then he spoke.

 “Of all the virtues, I have always supposed reticence to be the most admirable, as it is the rarest.
 I have striven to practice it.
 Therefore, when you broke off our engagement, I did not seek to justify myself.
 Pride may have been for something in my silence also — I scorn to deny it.
 I own that my pride suffered when I found that you could throw me away at the first word from a stranger.”

 She made a movement to speak, but he went on: “It was foolish, I admit; but, you see, I thought you loved me.
-You must make allowance for the other delusions that followed on that.
-The point is that I was not going to defend myself, since you — who ought to have defended me — if you had loved me, I mean, of course — set yourself as my accuser.
+It would be best if you made allowance for the other delusions that followed on that.
+The point is that I was not going to defend myself since you — who ought to have defended me — if you had loved me, I mean, of course — set yourself as my accuser.
 But that’s all over, thank God!
-I can now feel a sincere, if slight, interest in your welfare — as an old friend; and I think I ought to tell you the unpleasant truth about Lord Leamington, your fortunate bridegroom.”
+I can now feel a sincere, if slight, interest in your welfare — as an old friend, and I think I ought to tell you the unpleasant truth about Lord Leamington, your fortunate bridegroom.”

 “I wish you wouldn’t talk like a book,” she said.
 “If you want to abuse my future husband, do it in plain English.”

 “I will,” he said.
 “He told you that he found a girl in my rooms at midnight and that her arms were around my neck.
 You asked me if this were true.
 I admitted it.
 You asked for no explanation, and I gave none.”